TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 Deletes all objects inside the selected container.

 > [Note]
-> If you empty a container with a version control policy set, all versioned objects are deleted.
 > Objects whose object lock expiration date has not passed are not deleted.
 > For multipart objects inside the selected container, only the manifest object is deleted.
 Segment objects located in other containers are not deleted.